jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-claude-automator/transitions.md

 /**
  * All transitions for the Prompt state.
  * Contains FromTransitions from other states TO Prompt,
- * and a ToTransition to verify arrival at Prompt.
+ * and a IncomingTransition to verify arrival at Prompt.
  */
 @TransitionSet(state = PromptState.class, description = "Claude Prompt state transitions")
 @Component